DasIschBims/bbr-api/README.md

 This example fetches the server list and iterates over each server, logging the server name, map, number of players, and whether it is an official server.

 Please note that there are currently no other endpoints available.
-More endpoints will be added in the future.
+More endpoints will be added in the future as soon as they are available within the BattleBit Remastered API.